Azure/Enterprise-Scale/docs/enterprise-scale-iab/deploy-tenant.md

     > **NOTE:**
     > Please note that as an optional parameter, you can provide the subscription id of an existing, empty Azure subscription if you want it to be dedicated for management.
-    > For this walkthrough, provide your MSDN/Visual Studio Azure subscription ID and click on **Next: Select Enterprise-Scale setup**.
+    > For this walkthrough, provide your Azure subscription ID and click on **Next: Select Enterprise-Scale setup**.
 If you don't provide a subscription ID on this steps, then you will have to manually move the subscription under the correct Management Group as described on section **Move a subscription to ES-management Management Group.**

     ![_Figure_](./media/wt-1.2-4.png)